Fun Activities to Improve Life

 Therapeutic Recreation on Inpatient Units

 At Cincinnati Children’s, the CTRS’s are members of a multidisciplinary team on numerous inpatient units .
 Typical goals for Therapeutic Recreation interventions include improving physical and psychosocial functioning of each child/young adult served.
 Interventions include leisure skill acquisition, play skills, and teaching coping skills.
 CTRS also coordinates community reintegration and offer access to community resources based on individual needs.

 For more information about therapeutic recreation at our College Hill Campus (Residential Treatment Center), contact Matt Schwendeman, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-803-0841.

-For more information about therapeutic recreation at our Burnet Campus (inpatient services), contact Kelly Dreyer, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-636-0690.
+For more information about therapeutic recreation at our Burnet Campus (inpatient services), contact Rebecca Rogers, MEd, OTR/L, in the Division of Occupational Therapy and Physical Therapy, 513-636-0690.